Funded by Senate Bill 1732

-This project creates a new four-courtroom San Andreas Courthouse for the Superior Court of Calaveras County, to replace the court's space in the Legal Building and adjacent modular unit.
-The new courthouse will include space for court administration, a court clerk, court security operations, a holding area, and building support space.
+This project created a new four-courtroom San Andreas Courthouse for the Superior Court of Calaveras County, replacing the court's space in the Legal Building and adjacent modular unit.
+The new courthouse includes space for court administration, a court clerk, court security operations, a holding area, and building support space.

-In August 2009, the AOC acquired from the County 6.9 acres north of the county government campus, adjacent to the site of a proposed new county justice facility, for the new courthouse.
-The County was the lead agency for the environmental review of the site under the California Environmental Quality Act prior to the AOC's acquisition.
+In August 2009, the AOC acquired from the County 6.9 acres north of the county government campus, adjacent to what would become the site of a new county justice facility, for the new courthouse.

 This project has been recognized by the American Institute of Architects' Academy of Architecture for Justice, receiving an award of merit in the 2010 Justice Facility Review.
 Online profile